 Surrogacy Laws by State

-At Giving Tree Surrogacy, our job is to make this simple for you.
+Our job is to make this simple for you.
 We’ll walk you through what the laws mean in practice, guide you toward surrogacy-friendly states, and ensure you always feel supported and informed from day one.

-Is Surrogacy Legal in Every State?
+Is Surrogacy Legal in the U.S.?

 Most states in the U.S. are surrogacy-friendly, offering a clear and supportive path for both surrogates and intended parents.